ejmalzone/team-united-airlines-airport-operations/airportops_frontend/README.md

         3. If desired, the web application may be hosted through github pages, AWS S3 buckets, or another comparable host, but the application must run via an HTTPS page for the camera functionalities to work.
 As a result, the API must be hosted via an HTTPS endpoint, and all of the requests from within the application must also be converted to be HTTPS requests.
             1. For setting up an EC2 instance using SSL/TLS, consult the following tutorial:
                 1.  <https://docs.aws.amazon.com/cloudhsm/latest/userguide/third-offload-linux-openssl.html>
+        4. Local hosting of the web-app for access via mobile device is possible, but will also require EC2 TLS/SSL configuration, and may not behave as intended due to platform differences.
+To locally host the web-app via HTTPS, run "create_cert.py", and this will generate a file named "cert.pem".
+Build the application for web, put cert.pem and host_server.py in the /build/web directory, and in a terminal window, "python host_server.py" will host the server locally. https://{server_host_address}:4443 will allow access to the web app, but logins and other functionality will not function without TLS/SSL support.
     6. Windows:
         1. Run “build_windows.bat” to generate windows files, program can be safely exited once it has run once
         2. Program files can be found in /build/windows/runner/Debug